Wisconsin's 47th Assembly district

 The 47th Assembly district of Wisconsin is one of 99 districts in the Wisconsin State Assembly.
-Located in southern Wisconsin, the district comprises southeastern suburban and exurban areas of Madison within southern Dane County, including the cities of Fitchburg and Stoughton, and part of the village of McFarland.
+Located in southern Wisconsin, the district comprises southeastern suburban and exurban areas of Madison within southern Dane County, including the cities of Fitchburg (except the northeastern portion) and Stoughton, and part of the village of McFarland.
 The district also contains Lake Kegonsa State Park.
 The seat is represented by Democrat Randy Udell since January 2025.

 Prior to the Wisconsin Supreme Court overturning the 2022 district boundaries, District 47 was often used as one of the more extreme examples of Gerrymandering in the Wisconsin Legislature with the boundaries being compared to "swiss cheese".

 The 47th Assembly district is located within Wisconsin's 16th Senate district, along with the 46th and 48th Assembly districts.